3 Squadron STORIES

 I was hit in the left ankle by a machine gun bullet but able to get the machine down onto the shell-pitted ground below.

 I was pleasantly surprised to learn that I had been recommended for a D.F.C. by Major Blake, the C.O.
-It was presented to me at an investiture at Centennial Park in Sydney by the Prince of Wales, (now the Duke of Windsor), during his Australian visit in 1920.
+It was presented to me at an investiture at Centennial Park in Sydney by the Prince of Wales (later King Edward VIII and subsequently Duke of Windsor) during his Australian visit in 1920.

-Summary of the Squadron Record Book from details in Lt.
-Smith's Log Book, is included here to bring this interview to its conclusion:
+Summary of the 3 Squadron AFC War Diary, from details in Lt.
+Smith's Log Book:

 Peel's story is also remarkable - he was the flyer who suggested a viable "Flying Doctor Service" to the Reverend John Flynn, back in Australia.